 Do NOT share anything about other people or created by other people, without permission.
 It is not acceptable to post comments or photos of someone online without their permission, even in a closed group or chat group.
 Remember also that all online content was created by someone, and that person owns their content.
 This includes articles (and ANY portion of articles), photos, memes, reports, blogs, and anything else online that wasn’t created by you.
 Be aware of copyright laws (intellectual property) and school plagiarism rules.
 Request permission before you share, and be sure to cite and footnote accurately if you reuse or repost an image or an article or sections/passages/ideas from an article authored by others.

 Be a critical thinker - Do NOT believe everything you see or read online.
 Not everything online is true.
-In fact, there’s a lot online that is inaccurate or untrue.
+In fact, there’s a lot online that is inaccurate or untrue or fake.
 Before believing (or sharing), dig deeper, search for other sources and ask questions.
-If something seems "to good to be true" it may very likely be a scam.
+If something seems hard to believe or "too good to be true" it may very likely be a scam.
 Be very careful about sharing any personal information online - this includes your identity, address, phone number, banking information, Social Insurance Number, etc. and never do this without talking to a trusted adult or parent first.

 Do NOT post anything that you do not want to last forever.
 Before you say, post or like anything online, ask yourself, “Am I ok if this is never deleted?”.
 Once something is out there online, it is out there for good.
 There is no delete button or eraser for the Internet - everything can be recovered, even if you "delete" it and, if necessary, "anonymous" posts can be traced.